Smoke free Preston

 The use of electronic devices such as e-cigarettes and e-shisha pipes are not smoking.
 Employers can decide if they can be used on their premises.

-View the ACAS advice on e-cigarettes and vaping in the workplace.
+View the ACAS advice on e-cigarettes and vaping in the workplace at The National Archives - E-cigarettes and vaping in the workplace.

 Which premises are affected?